Logo

 Geoffrey Rush spoke his lines in Polish for the part.

-In 2013, Geoffrey Rush appeared alongside Jim Sturgess in The Best Offer and appeared in the film version of the best-selling novel The Book Thief.
+Geoffrey Rush appeared in the film adaptation of the best-selling novel The Book Thief.

 Dennis Harvey of Variety Magazine praised his performance writing, that "Geoffrey Rush generously provides the movie's primary warmth and humor".